Macro Calculator

 High Protein (40C/40P/20F)

-This preset maximizes protein intake for muscle building and recovery.
-It is ideal for individuals doing heavy resistance training who want to maximize muscle protein synthesis.
+This preset increases protein intake for muscle building and recovery.
+It is individuals doing heavy resistance training who muscle protein synthesis.
 The higher protein also increases satiety, making it useful during cutting phases.
 Ensure adequate water intake, as protein metabolism increases kidney workload.

 Low Fat (55C/25P/20F)